-This page offers tips for finding an NLP-trained coach or therapist who has the skill and experience to assist you in dealing with anxiety, phobias, anger, confidence or other issues which are currently getting in your way.
+This page offers general advice and 6 tips for finding an NLP coach or therapist - one who who has the skill and experience to assist you in dealing with anxiety, phobias, anger, confidence or other issues which are currently getting in your way.

 Find a skilled NLP coach or therapist

-So were do you begin your search for a therapist?
 Who do you go to?
 Is a list of letters after their name an indication of their skill?
-(Usually it is not, by the way.)
+(It can be - but often it is not, by the way.)
 Are they insured?
 Will they 'mess with my mind'?
-How long will it take, How much will it cost me?
+How long will it take?
+How much will it cost me?
 Do I have a right to ask them awkward questions before committing to an appointment?

-This page lists a few pointers which will help you narrow the search and which will provide some useful questions to ask when doing your research.
+This page lists some pointers which will help you narrow the search and which will provide some useful questions to ask when doing your research.

-I would recommend you find a qualified therapist or coach who has also trained in NLP to Master Practitioner level.
-This is because a properly trained NLP Master Practitioner (see No. 2 below) will have learned specific skills for dealing very speedily with issues.
+I would recommend you find a qualified therapist or coach who has also trained in NLP to Certified Master Practitioner level.
+This is because a properly trained NLP Master Practitioner (NB: see No. 2 below) will have learned specific skills for dealing quickly and thoroughly with issues.

 An excellent source for trained and assessed NLP Therapists is http://nlptca.com/ - the website has a searchable database.